“I’m back, baby!” – George Costanza

 Sin #5: Death by Acronyms

 Like all technical industries, banking is awash in strange acronyms and arcane jargon.
 When evaluating the RAROC, don’t forget that we are Dfast and subject to CCAR, the FDIC will have extra costs, and that overhead needs to include the new BSA/AML procedures.
-Add on top the fact that most large banks have around 20 borrower risk grades and a dozen facilities risk grades (typically named with more letter and number combos), and you have bankers who are spending so much time drowning in the jargon that they can no longer speak the same language as their customers.
+Add on top the fact that most large banks have around 20 borrower risk grades and a dozen facilities risk grades (typically named with more letter and number combos), and you have bankers who are spending so much time drowning in the jargon they can no longer speak the same language as their customers.

 Your borrower doesn’t care about your RAROC, or that they have been deemed a 3J on their Facility Risk.
 They care about the rate, the structure, and the collateral and guarantees they have to pledge.
 Technology now allows the decoder ring for this mess to live behind the scenes.